Bumps on the Back of Your Tongue: Causes and When to Worry

 The herpes simplex virus causes oral herpes and is highly contagious.
 The virus can cause bumps or blisters on the lips, tongue, and mouth.

 The bumps may also appear inside the cheek.
-They will usually heal in two to three weeks, but may return without warning.
+They often heal within 1 to 2 weeks, though a first outbreak can last up to 3 weeks.
+Herpes can return without warning.

-When to See a Doctor for Tongue Bumps
+When to See a Doctor for Bumps on the Tongue

 Symptoms That Accompany Tongue Bumps